 - Choose new search, Split Slices, Terms aggregation, and the sentiments field.

 - Choose Apply and Save Visualization.

 Combine all the visualizations into a single dashboard.

 - On the Dashboard tab, choose Add Visualization () at the top right corner, and select a visualization.

 - Repeat the previous step for all other visualizations.

 - Choose Save Dashboard, enter a name for your dashboard, and choose Save.

 Now you can search for the presidential candidates in the data.
 Put the following search terms in the search filter field:

 You’ve got yourself a dashboard!
 Select your preferred candidate in the bar chart to drill down to performance.

-AWS managed services, like Amazon Kinesis Firehose, AWS Lambda, and Amazon Elasticsearch Service, take care of provisioning and maintaining the infrastructure components when building near real time applications and enable you to focus on your business logic.
+AWS managed services, like Amazon Kinesis Firehose, AWS Lambda, and Amazon OpenSearch Service, take care of provisioning and maintaining the infrastructure components when building near real time applications and enable you to focus on your business logic.